 I was on my own.
 ‘What’s the worst that can happen?’
 I thought as I slipped into the water feeling a tad apprehensive.
 My four-legged buddy looked on anxiously.
 Mr G and The Teen weren’t quite so anxious – they’d have pulled up deck-chairs and brought popcorn along if they could.
 They love nothing better than a laugh at my expense, so I knew they’d be hoping for a good belly laugh.

 I got into position and waited.
-I felt the cable tighten, and before I knew it I was upright and gliding (without grace) through the water.
+The cable tighten, and before I knew it I was upright and gliding (without grace) through the water.
 I felt euphoric, it was great fun, and even when I fell over I was desperate to get back on the board again.

 Knees over toes, shoulders back, back straight, bottom in I reminded myself as I tried to improve my stance and stay upright a little longer each time.

-I was hyper when I left the water.
-I puffed with pride when Jacob praised me for managing to get myself upright first time.
+I was hyper when I left the water and puffed with pride when Jacob praised me for managing to get myself upright first time.
 Apparently, that doesn’t happen too often.

-I must have made it look easy(ish) and lots of fun, as super competitive Mr G had, had a change of heart and was now raring to go.
-I was delighted and proud that he was trying to overcome his fear in pursuit of some water based fun.
+I must have made it look easy(ish) and lots of fun, as super competitive Mr G had a change of heart and was now raring to go.
+I was delighted and proud that he was trying to overcome his fear in pursuit of some water based fun at Foxlake Adventures.

 Did he achieve an upright position first time?
 Nope – and I was absolutely over the moon, as he revels in winning and beating me at all times.
 It was nice to finally have a small victory to call my own.
 Like me, he loved wakeboarding and the feeling of pride that comes with achieving an upright position on the board.